VishnuAnalyst555/Machine_Learning_Cattle_disease_Prediction_Intelligent_App/journal.md

 ## 📅 Week 3 (Mar 24 – Mar 30, 2025)
 ### ✅ Summary
-USDA and INRAE datasets selected.
+INRAE datasets selected.
 Ethics form was revised based on feedback.
 Literature review was expanded and organized into comparison matrices.

 #### 📌 Commits by Date
 - **24.03.2025**: Uploaded dataset feasibility check results.
 - **26.03.2025**: Updated literature mapping and comparison matrix.
+- **27-30.03.2025**: Did oversampling , undeersampling and played with models to see the Thrend

 ---